-Afghanistan: Several explosions in Jalalabad mar Independence Day celebrations
+Afghanistan: At least 66 injured in several explosions during Independence Day celebrations

 The blasts took place in restaurants and public squares.

-A series of explosions in Jalalabad marred Afghanistan’s Independence Day on Monday.
-As many as 19 people were injured in 10 blasts in and around the city in Nangarhar province, the governor’s spokesperson Attaullah Khogyani told AFP.
+A series of explosions in Jalalabad city of Afghanistan marred the country’s Independence Day celebrations on Monday.
+At least 66 people were injured in 10 blasts in and around the city, senior health official Fahim Bashari told Reuters.

-The number of those injured is not confirmed yet.
-While a spokesperson for a local hospital said about 40 wounded people had been brought in, senior health official Fahim Bashari said at least 34 people were injured.

 The blasts took place in restaurants and public squares, reported Al Jazeera.
 No one has claimed responsibility for the attacks.